admhpr/oversight/content/about.md

-## Adam Harpur

-> “Trying to define yourself is like trying to bite your own teeth.” ~ Alan Watts

 ### Work

 Currently building and maintaining modern web applications with a focus on usability, performance, and accessibility, improving developer experience with modern DevOps approaches and best in class dev tooling!